-Assessed Judge: Asses sor
+Assessed Judge i Asse ssor

 Competition: Date:

 Circle event: Bars Beam Floor Circle role: Head Judge Panel Judge

 SELF-EVALUATION

-To be completed by the Assessed Judge prior to start of the judges meeting for the assessment session.
+To be completed by the e Assesse ed Judge p orior to start of the ju dges meeting for the assess ment session.

-Highlight or circle all that apply: •
+Highlight or circle all th at apply:

-current level and not upgrade
+I feel I have the skills a required to successfull judge at my current lev y perform I feel there are thin to learn or improve to successfully per at my current level upon in order form as a judge I feel I an next leve n ready to move up t l. orefer to stay at my evel and not upgrade ne.

-My strengths as a judge are:
+My strengths as a judg e are:

-The things that I would like to improve on as a judge are:
+The things that I would like to im prove on as a judge are: